dblock/code.dblock.org/_posts/2011/2011-09-01-exporting-data-to-excel-in-ruby-on-rails-w-spreadsheet-and-toxls.markdown

 Mime::Type.register "application/vnd.ms-excel", :xls
 {% endhighlight %}

 Add a _as_xls_ method to any model that you want to export that contains the fields of interest.
-Here’s what I added to _app/models/user.rb_.
+Here's what I added to _app/models/user.rb_.

 {% highlight ruby %}
 def as_xls(options = {})